mui/mui-x/docs/data/data-grid/server-side-data/index.md

 If provided, the method `dataSource.updateRow` will be called with the `GridRowModel` object whenever the user edits a row.
 This method is optional and you can skip it if you don't need to update the data on the server.
 It will work in a similar way as the `processRowUpdate` prop.

-#### Data grid props
+#### Data Grid props

 These data grid props will work with the server-side data source:

 - `dataSource: DataSource`: the data source object that you need to implement
 - `rows`: will be ignored, could be skipped when `dataSource` is provided
-- `rowCount`: will be used to identify the total number of rows in the grid, if not provided, the grid will use the _GetRowsResponse.rowCount_ value
+- `rowCount`: will be used to identify the total number of rows in the grid, if not provided, the grid will check for the _GetRowsResponse.rowCount_ value, unless the feature being used is infinite loading where no `rowCount` is available at all.

 Props related to grouped data (`treeData` and `rowGrouping`):